michaeldybdahl/M1_exam2019/README.md

 # M1_exam2019

-We have found a dataset containing data about students acohol consumption, their grades and several social conditions.
+We have found a dataset containing data about students alcohol consumption, their grades and several social conditions.

 In the repository, we have uploaded the dataset, two PDF files (Stakeholder report and the notebook) and the notebook as HTML.

 Link to notebook in colab: https://colab.research.google.com/drive/15ETOHyj6L8Lv8lej6tVbqit09RjP2cCE

 NOTICE: When you run our notebook, some of the results for the supervised machinelearning is going to be slightly different (even though we used seed), but it shouldt affect the conclusions.

 # Problem statement:
-Is there any patterns of different groups of the students based on the features.
+Are there any patterns of different groups of the students based on the features.
 Can we compute a model that predicts if a student is heavy drinker and can a model predict the students overall grade?

 # Exploratory data analysis: